-In the event the transfer of liquidity from TARGET2 to T2S and/or from T2S to TARGET2, does not function properly, the participant may ask for the support of its national service desk.
+9.8 Failure of the transfer of liquidity from TARGET2 to T2S and/or from T2S to TARGET2 function properly, the participant may ask for the support of its national service desk.
 In such a situation the national service desk can perform a limited number of liquidity transfers between TARGET2 and T2S on behalf of the requesting participant.
 The detailed communication means are subject to the bilateral relationship between a participant and its central bank.